 The original Monogram Pictures had been one of the companies that had been merged to form Republic Pictures in 1935 (along with Nat Levine's Mascot Pictures, Herbert Yates' Consolidated Film Laboratories, and more).
 A couple years after the formation of Republic, Monogram was resurrected as a company, and some of their cowboy heroes during the late 1930s included Tom Keene and Jack Randall.

 With the success of Republic's Three Mesquiteers, several forces came together around 1940 to develop a new 'trigger trio' for the screen.
-Involved were Ray Corrigan, a producer named George W. Weeks and Monogram Pictures.
+Involved were Ray Corrigan, producer George W. Weeks, and Monogram Pictures.
 It's not clear to me who had the initial idea for the Range Busters, but I would think it was probably Corrigan.

 Monogram would distribute the Range Busters but not be directly involved in the productions.
 The production deal gave Corrigan a substantial share of the film profits (in an interview years later, Ray said he received 50%).